about 2 years ago ·

 The most defining characteristic of a non-custodial wallet is that users have full control over their funds.
 No one, not even the company providing the wallet can access users funds!

 In short, a non-custodial wallet is a tool that lets users directly interact with a blockchain network.
 Contrary to traditional digital wallets, they don’t truly store the funds of the user.
-In reality, users funds are stored on the blockchain and the wallet merely provides the tools for the user to communicate with the blockchain.
+In reality, users funds are stored on the blockchain and the wallet merely provides an interface and software for the user to communicate with the blockchain.

-Upon installation a wallet generates one or more pairs of public and private keys as well as an address, allowing users to send and receive funds.
+Upon installation a wallet generates one or more pairs of public and private keys, allowing users to send and receive funds.
 The funds are then tied to that particular address and when the user wants to send crypto to someone, the wallet uses the private key to sign the transaction and broadcast it to the network, where it’s validated through a process called mining.
 The signature also provides the mathematical proof that the transaction comes from the owner of the wallet.

 Wallets are just an interface that display the account balance and let users initiate transactions but critically the wallet provider can’t access the users funds.
 This means that if you lose the private key (or seed phrase) associated with your account, the wallet provider won’t be able to help and you’ll lose all your funds.

 Non-custodial wallets share the characteristic that only the user can access the funds **but ** they can still come in different forms and shapes.

 Typically, the wallet will allow you to choose a password to encrypt the private key.
 This makes for an additional security layer as anyone trying to move funds will need to know the password.
 We recommend exporting your private key in case you lose your computer so you can regain access to your funds on other devices.